KNIGHT FOUNDRY … PRESERVING OUR HISTORY

 EXPERIENCE THE KNIGHT FOUNDRY

 Knight Foundry in Sutter Creek is America’s last water-powered foundry and machine shop and a premier relic of Mother Lode gold mining history.
-Join us for one of our Self-Guided Tours on the second Saturday of every month.
+Join us for our Demonstration Day on the 2nd Saturday of every month, or the Self-Guided Walking Tour on the 4th Saturday.

-Every month on Tour Day they fire up the antique blacksmithing forge, demonstrate the magnificent and still-intact machinery, and show visitors the ancient art of sand casting.
+Every month on Demonstration Day we fire up the antique blacksmithing forge, demonstrate the magnificent and still-intact machinery, and show visitors the ancient art of sand casting.
 You can tour at your own pace, meeting and talking with expert docents throughout the complex.
 All demonstrations are included in the ticket price.

 Discover the compelling history that is historic Knight Foundry!